Monumental Damage Resistance

 - The intro-movie of Star Ocean: The Last Hope features the Earth consumed in the nuclear fires of World War III... and yet the White House and the Arc de Triomphe are both shown to be standing tall while their respective cities (Washington, DC, and Paris respectively) are flat fields of rubble.

 - This trope is in full effect for the Washington DC levels in Modern Warfare 2.
 Both the Washington Monument and White House ("Whiskey Hotel") suffer damage but are still iconically standing.
 That said, they still take quite a beating, especially the White House, which gets quite a few walls knocked down and its interior utterly totaled.
+Its later shown repaired.

 - In Modern Warfare 3, though pretty much the entire New York City skyline is in flames, One World Trade Centre is conspicuously untouched.
 This one's pretty justified, though, for obvious sensitivity-related reasons.
+The Statue of Liberty is also untouched.

 - Prominent at one point in the first Guilty Gear: Sol Badguy's stage takes place right next to the decapitated head of the Statue of Liberty.